 Here are a few best practices to prevent folliculitis:

 - Avoid wearing tight and restrictive clothing that can trap heat and sweat

 - Shower immediately after sweating or handling chemicals

 - Only use properly maintained hot tubs or pools

-While there is currently no cure for folliculitis, some are able to find relief through alternative hair removal techniques.
-By choosing to use a depilatory cream to remove hair or even laser hair removal, some may find relief if their folliculitis was caused by shaving.
+While there is currently no cure for folliculitis, some can find relief through alternative hair removal techniques.
+By choosing to use a depilatory cream to remove hair or even laser hair removal, some may find relief if their folliculitis is caused by shaving.

 There is also the option to refrain from removing hair in order to avoid folliculitis.
 Many men can choose to grow out a beard in order to avoid the ingrown hairs associated with pseudofolliculitis barbae.

 Folliculitis isn’t as simple as having and treating white pus bumps after Brazilian wax.
 If you are actively searching for answers to ‘bumps on my skin’ or ‘what is causing my skin to be inflamed and irritated?’, you should talk to our doctor for guidance and advice.

 Taking a proactive approach to your health can mean the difference between clear skin from some simple home remedies or an infection that can lead to scarring or even permanent hair loss.